 January 1776, saw snow drifts of up to 12 feet with the winter being considered the worst since 1740.

-Into the nineteenth century, the county was affected by heavy snowfall during February 1807 which was followed by a hurricane with sleet and snow.
+Into the nineteenth century, the county was affected by heavy snowfall during February 1807, which was followed by a hurricane with sleet and snow.
 Shipping was affected along the coast.
-Again I would imagine that Great Ellingham would have been affected to some degree by the heavy snow.
+Again, I think it more than likely that Great Ellingham was affected to some degree by the heavy snow.

-The following year (1808), the weather was worse with reports of snow drifts in Norfolk of up to 10 feet with communications being obstructed.
+The following year (1808), the weather was worse with reports of snow drifts in Norfolk of up to 10 feet.
+Communications were obstructed.

 The Norfolk Chronicle of 12th February, 1814, reported the loss of two sheep buried in snow in Great Ellingham.

 Further heavy snowstorms with gales occurred across the whole country in 1854.
-Norfolk was also affeted by heavy snowfalls of up to a foot deep in January 1861.
+Norfolk was also affected by heavy snowfalls of up to a foot deep in January 1861.

 Blizzards also affected the county in 1955, 1958 and 1969 – all occurring in February.